Vegetarian Chili Chowder

 Reduce heat and simmer for 15 to 20 minutes or until potatoes are tender and chowder has thickened.

 Season to taste with pepper and serve!
+Feel free to add your favourite hot sauce to amp up the heat!

 - Wear latex or rubber gloves when handling the jalapeno peppers as the oils and seeds in a jalapeno can irritate your skin.
 Make sure you avoid touching your eyes, nose or mouth to prevent any irritation, and wash your hands with soap and water when you are done working with the pepper.